luafanti/arogcd-vault-plugin-example/README.md

 kubectl apply -f argocd-cm-installation/argocd-repo-server.yaml
 ```

-Instead, deleting and applying new YAML's you can also edit manifest comparing diffs YAML's under `argocd-cm-installation/`.
+Instead, deleting and applying new YAML's you can also edit manifest comparing diffs under `argocd-cm-installation/`.
-Now `argocd-vault-plugin` has benn installed.
+Now `argocd-vault-plugin` has been installed.

 ## Demo project setup

-You can create Argo CD app in UI or with CLI as below
+You can create Argo CD app in UI or with CLI as below:

 ```
 # create dedicated namespace for demo resources